 We recommend employing one if you have a large area to renovate or if you have very limited experience of gardening.
-A garden designer can take a lot of the stress out of the experience as they understand all the seasonal aspects of a garden design.
+Also if you have a complicated garden design in mind or would like a large variety of plants, a garden designer can take a lot of the stress out of the experience.
+They will understand all the seasonal aspects in the design of a garden.
 Additionally they should be able to recommend reliable contractors to carry out the work if necessary.

-If you’re looking to create a lower budget DIY project then take a look at our top tips for designing your garden.
+If you’re looking to create a lower budget DIY project or garden makeover then take a look at our top tips for how to design a garden.

 Where to start?

 If you are planning to design a garden, the best advice we can give is to think of what you like doing best in your space and concentrate your scheme around that.
 This could be anything from somewhere to grow fruit and vegetables to an area to sit and relax.